Lake Winnebago: Winter

 Ice fishing is popular on Lake Winnebago, and it is not uncommon for 10,000 cars to park on it during the ice fishing season.
 Expansion cracks on the ice are bridged, and many cities along the east and west shores plow roads on the icy surface.
 Sauger and walleye predominate, with rare perch and white bass catches.

 The spearfishing season for lake sturgeon is in February.
 The first year of regulated sturgeon spearing was 1903, when an eight-pound limit was introduced.
 All sturgeon spearing was banned from 1915 to 1931.
 The lake had the largest population of sturgeon in the United States in 2003.
 The Wisconsin Department of Natural Resources regulates the number of fish taken each year.

 Other seasons

 Late spring (between May 5 and June 30) is dominated by walleye and sauger fishing.
 Sauger, also known as sand pike, bite the best in cooler water.
-June fishing is the peak time for white bass, and July for perch.
+June is the peak time for fishing white bass, while perch is commonly fished in July.
 Fishing declines in fall.

 In popular culture

-The setting for Dr. Seuss's classic children's book Thidwick the Big-Hearted Moose is "Lake Winna-Bango" on the "far northern shore."
+The setting for Dr. Seuss's classic 1948 children's book Thidwick the Big-Hearted Moose is "Lake Winna-Bango" on the "far northern shore."

-The lake is one of thirteen shown in James Benning's film 13 Lakes.
+The lake is one of thirteen shown in James Benning's 2004 film 13 Lakes.

+Singer/songwriter Bill Callahan has a song titled, and about, Lake Winnebago on his 2026 album My Days of 58.